 For those desiring an up-close-and-personal encounter with their hunks, Sapphire Gentlemen’s Club features an all-male revue.
-The Men of Sapphire performs each Friday and Saturday night from 9PM to 2 AM.
+The Men of Sapphire Vegas male strip club performs each Friday and Saturday night from 9PM to 2 AM.
 In fact, this top-notch Vegas strip joint unleashes their hard gems to not only perform choreographed numbers on a massive stage in their 300 seat state-of-the-art Showroom but they also come around and give lap dances too.
 That is when things get a little up close and personal fast.
 The show features quality graphics, three HD projectors and a stage that has enough room for 10 Hunks at once plus a wild bachelorette or birthday party girl.
 All this can be arranged!
 Between the sound, the visuals and the Hunks coming out and to perform their routines onstage, don’t just expect the usual collection of firemen and construction workers, this place gets creative which makes it the VEGAS HOT SPOT MALE REVUE 2015.
 Lap dances are $20 a pop are readily available.
 Must be 21 or over to enter!
 Contact VHS and we’ll get you over there immediately in style!